-Figure 8 shows that from 2001-2008 the number of public and private secondary schools increased.
-Whereas in 2001, there was one private school and three public schools, by 2007 there were nine private secondary schools and five public secondary schools.
-However, the number of secondary schools has failed to keep pace with the growth in primary school enrollments (Mekelle City Administration, 2008).
+Figure 8 shows that between 2001 and 2008, the number of public and private secondary schools increased, from one private and three public primary schools in 2001, to nine private and five public secondary schools in 2007.
+Nevertheless, the increase in the number of secondary schools has not yet enabled secondary school enrollments to keep pace with the growth in enrollments in primary schools (Mekelle City Administration, 2008).

 Figure 8.
-Number of Secondary Schools (G9-12), Mekelle 2001-2008
+Number of Secondary Schools (G9-12), Mekelle, 2001-2008